 College.
 According to the SPC Student Handbook, there are no excused absences.
 The instructor/course leader has the prerogative of dropping the student from the course for any absences. - 3.
 Students are expected to attend all lecture days.
 In the event of illness, it is the student's responsibility to notify his/her instructor and get the lecture materials.
-The student can miss no more than [2 days] of classroom lectures.
-A student missing more than [2 days] will be dropped from RNSG 1441 and any concurrent courses.
+The student can miss no more than [1 day] of classroom lecture.
+A student missing more than [1 day] will be dropped from RNSG 2213.
 The course leader may initiate the withdrawal of the student for any absences.
-Reinstatement is handled on an individual basis.

-4. Two tardies equal one (1) full absence; if a tardy places a student over the allowable absences (2), the student cannot meet the course objectives and cannot pass the course. (i.e. 2 Absences and 1 tardy)

-- 5. Students who leave more than 30 minutes before class is dismissed are counted as tardy unless prior arrangements have been made with the lecturing instructor.
+Reinstatement is handled on an individual basis. - 4.
+Two tardies equal one (1) full absence; if a tardy places a student over the allowable absences (1), the student cannot meet the course objectives and cannot pass the course. (i.e. 1 Absence and 1 tardy) - 5.
+Students who leave more than 30 minutes before class is dismissed are counted as tardy unless prior arrangements have been made with the lecturing instructor.
 Students leaving more than an hour before class is dismissed are counted as absent unless prior arrangements have been made with the lecturing instructor.
-If this absence puts the student over the allowable absences (2), the student cannot meet the course objectives and cannot pass the course. - 6.
+If this absence puts the student over the allowable absences (1), the student cannot meet the course objectives and cannot pass the course. - 6.
 Cell phones must be OFF during class and should not be accessed unless instructed to do so for a class activity.
 Students with unauthorized cell phone use will be counted as absent unless prior arrangements have been made with the lecturing instructor.
-If this absence exceeds the allowable absences (2), the student does not meet the program objectives and cannot pass the course. - 7.
+If this absence exceeds the allowable absences (1), the student does not meet the program objectives and cannot pass the course. - 7.
 ZOOM classes/meetings: Zoom meetings/classes are considered formal class time; therefore, the student must be present, on time, dressed appropriately, and in a stationary location.
 (Not working, driving, shopping or engaged in some other activity.)